incencia/DC101_TypingTest_AvilaJonalyn/README.md

-# 🤖 Type-Tron - Typing Speed Test
+# 😺 Copy Cat!
+Typing Test

 A modern, responsive browser-based typing speed test game built for the DC101 Web Development course.
-Challenge the Type-Tron AI to test your typing skills, improve your WPM (Words Per Minute), and track your accuracy in real-time!
+Train with Copy Cat, an energetic study buddy that mirrors your keystrokes, to improve your WPM (Words Per Minute) and accuracy in real-time!

 ## 🎮 Game Features

+- **Animated Copy Cat Companion**: Idle cat gif swaps to a typing gif whenever you press keys
 - **Real-time WPM Calculation**: See your typing speed update as you type
 - **Accuracy Tracking**: Monitor your typing accuracy percentage
 - **Visual Feedback**: Characters highlight in green (correct) or red (incorrect)